Updated November 2017

-When it comes to building a fence it is important to have solid fence posts to ensure the most stable installation possible.
-Fence posts are a critical component that are responsible for keeping your enclosure upright and straight.
-Installing wooden fence posts can be tricky business but with right knowledge and tools, you can get the job done.
+When it comes to building a fence, it is important to have install fence posts to ensure the most stable wooden fence possible.
+Installing fence posts is a critical component that’s responsible for keeping your enclosure upright and straight.
+Installing a fence post can be tricky business but with right knowledge and tools, you can get the job done.

 To start with, make sure you buy the right kind of wooden posts.
 It is recommended you stick with pressure treated wood that is rated for ground contact.
 Also be sure to check the posts for straightness – obviously the straighter, the better and be sure you acquire posts that are long enough to bury a good part of them in the ground.
-The proper wood will minimize rot so be sure to ask your lumber professional for advice or contact Pacific Fence for our wholesale certified fencing materials.
+The proper wood will minimize rot so be sure to ask a lumber professional for advice.

 Next, make sure you measure out the distance between each post and mark the approximate location of each post.
 Typical spacing is right around 8 feet between each post however different circumstances may call for different measurements and it is not uncommon to have spacing between posts reach up to 10 feet.
 Once you have a rough idea of your post layout start by digging your first hole.